SiliconLabs/wiseconnect/examples/snippets/wireless_test/readme.md

 >set_region_configuration -a client world
 >```

-3. Enable PER mode continuous stream TX with 1 Mbps PHY at channel 10 and max power setting specified by the Gain Table:
+3. Enable PER mode continuous stream TX with 1 Mbps PHY at channel 10 and maximum power setting specified by the Gain Table:
 >```perl
 >ble_per_transmit 1 32 1 10 79 1
 >```